tuyunbin/Video-Description-with-Spatial-Temporal-Attention/README.md

 # Video-Description-with-Spatial-Temporal-Attention
-Our paper was published in the proceedings of ACM Multimedia 2017 (MM' 17) , and code will open soon.
+This package contains the accompanying code for the following paper:
+Tu, Yunbin, et al. "Video Description with Spatial-Temporal Attention."
+Proceedings of the 2017 ACM on Multimedia Conference.
+ACM, 2017.